cao7113/cao7113/README.md

 ### Hey there 👋

-* 🌱 草色青青 share up here with our funny world and self-site [shareup.me](https://shareup.me)
+* 🌱 草色青青 share up here with our great world!
 * 🤔 I’m a plain man, a friend father and not bad husband
 * 🔭 I’m working in blockchain development...
 * 💬 Ask me about Elixir, Golang, Ruby, Web3 and Blockchain ...